01 of 11

 - Selling Price: $120 (Morphy Auctions, 2012)

-Milk glass bottles of this style and quality continue to sell for about the same price.
-There is a great variety available in different sizes.
-In general, they seem to hold their value well.Continue to 5 of 11 below.
+Milk glass bottles of this style and quality continue to sell for about the same price as 2012.
+The quality of the hand-painting and its excellent condition drives up the price for a piece like this.
+For example, a piece of a similar vintage without elaborate artwork commonly sells on eBay for about $50.
+In general, barber bottles seem to hold their value well.Continue to 4 of 11 below.

 Jackie Robinson Baseball Glass